😌 Learn How to Simplify Host Firmware Updates with the Notecard on February 2nd !

 Using Your Smartphone

-With your Wi-Fi Notecard and Notecarrier plugged into a power supply, press and release the black button on the face of the Notecard:
+With your Notecard and Notecarrier plugged into a power supply, press and release the AP button on the face of the Notecard:

 Next, open up your smartphone and browse for available Wi-Fi access points.
 Within a minute or so, you should see "Notecard" as an option: